pachyderm/pachyderm/doc/FAQ.md

 A data lake is a place to dump and process gigantic data sets.
 This is where you send your nightly production database dumps, store all your raw log files and whatever other data you want.
 You can then process that data using any code you can put in a container.
 Martin Fowler has a great [blog post](http://martinfowler.com/bliki/DataLake.html) describing data lakes.

 __Containerized ETL__:
 ETL (extract, transform, load) is the process of taking raw data and turning it into a useable form for other services to ingest.
-ETL processes usually involve many steps forming a DAG (Directed Acyclical Graph LINK) — pulling raw data different sources, teasing out and structuring the useful details, and then pushing those structures into a data warehouse or BI (business intelligence) tool for querying and analysis.
+ETL processes usually involve many steps forming a DAG ([Directed Acyclical Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) — pulling raw data different sources, teasing out and structuring the useful details, and then pushing those structures into a data warehouse or BI (business intelligence) tool for querying and analysis.

 Pachyderm completely manages your ETL DAG by giving you explicit control over the inputs for every stage of your pipeline.
 We also give you a simple API — just read and write to the local file system inside a container — so it’s easy to push and pull data from a variety of sources.